apicollective/apibuilder-cli/README.md

 List all applications that belong to a specific organization:

     bin/apidoc list applications <organization key>

+List all versions of a particular application

+    bin/apidoc list versions <organization key> <application key>

 Note since the GET requests in apidoc are paginated, you might need to paginate.
 Where pagination is required, we use two environment